susmaraifaude/Welcome_to_SENSATION/README.md

 - vosk
 - queue

-We have provided a build file that installs all the above required dependencies and runs the python program Sensation1.py automatically:
+We have provided a build file that installs all the above required dependencies and starts the Sensation application automatically:
 ```
 python build.py
 ```